AHangstefer/web-module-challenge-scope-and-closure/README.md

 Edit the `ReadMe` file with your answers.

 1. In your own words, define closure (1-2 sentences).

+Closure is a function and all the code it can see, use, and remember in order to do it's task.

 2. Study the following code, then answer the questions below.

 ```js